Ahmed22347/Ant-Agents/README.md

 uv tool install crewai
 ```
 ### Run the Crew
-To launch the crew:
+This step will create a .venv file containing installed packages.
 ```
 crewai run
 ```
-This step will create a .venv file containing installed packages.

 ### 7. Replace crewai Library with Custom Version
 Navigate to .venv/Lib/site-packages/